Arturomtz8/de-zoomcamp-project/README.md

 - Python >=3.9 and <3.11

-- Install Poetry following the [docs](https://python-poetry.org/docs/) and run the command `poetry install` .
-This command will take the dependencies located in [pyproject.toml](pyproject.toml) and create a new environment that will help you run the python scripts easily and keep the same versions of the libraries that I use
+- To set up the required dependencies for running the Python scripts in this repository, follow the instructions in the [documentation](https://python-poetry.org/docs/) to install Poetry.
+Then, navigate to the root directory of the repository and run the command `poetry install`.
+This command creates a new environment based on the dependencies specified in [pyproject.toml](pyproject.toml), ensuring that you have the same library versions as I use and making it easy to run the scripts

 - You will also have to create an agent that will interact with PRAW, here are the steps for doing it: https://praw.readthedocs.io/en/stable/getting_started/quick_start.html#prerequisites